How to cook halloumi perfectly

 I know it can be a bit trickier to find halloumi in the shops in other countries.
 Since I have a lot of American readers, I asked in my Facebook group where people had managed to find halloumi in the US, and people suggested Trader Joe’s, Whole Foods, and a few smaller stores – check out the full post here for more details (you’ll need to join the group first!).

 If you’re in any other country where halloumi is less common, I’d recommend either trying your nearest superstore, where they have the widest range of cheeses, or alternatively, try a smaller specialist store.
 It might be worth calling around first to see if anyone stocks it near you!
-You might also be able to find it on Amazon.

 How to use halloumi cheese